Britain Yearly Meeting: Organisational structure

 Britain Yearly Meeting is the name used to refer to both the Yearly Meeting of Quakers and the central organisation of Quakers in Britain, based in Friends House, London.
 Britain Yearly Meeting is the national organisation of Quakers in Britain.
 Its membership consists of the members of all Area Meetings in England, Scotland, Wales, the Isle of Man, the Channel Islands.
 Any member of Britain Yearly Meeting is entitled to attend the Yearly Meeting gathering.

 The national work of Quakers in Britain is undertaken by Meeting for Sufferings and four central standing committees.
 The committees are composed of representatives from Meetings throughout Britain.
 This correspondence and representation means that Quakers in Britain can have unified response on major issues.
 The central work of Meeting for Sufferings and the standing committees is supported by the staff of Britain Yearly Meeting who work from Friends House (Euston), Edinburgh, Swarthmoor Hall and Vibrancy teams whose work covers large areas of Britain.

 Central committees

 There are committees set up to deal with particular issues, including long running committees consisting of representatives from all over Britain: Meeting for Sufferings, Quaker Life and Quaker Peace and Social Witness.

 Meeting for Sufferings

 Meeting for Sufferings is a national representative committee which deals with decisions which need to be made on a national basis for the Yearly Meeting during the year whilst Yearly Meeting is not in session.
 It has two representatives from each Area Meeting in England, Wales, Scotland, the Isle of Man and the Channel Islands.
-The General Meeting for Scotland is a member of the ecumenical organisation Action of Churches Together in Scotland.
+Quakers in Scotland (until 2025 General Meeting for Scotland) is a member of the ecumenical organisation Action of Churches Together in Scotland.